 Elite male category was dominated by Dan MacMunn while the Elite Females fell to Genevieve McKew.
-More results from the series can be found here on Rocky Trail’s website.

 The series continues next in Victoria before heading out to South Australia, across to Western Australia, back his way to Stromlo in the ACT before finishing up later in the year at Cairns in the Queensland.
 Definitely something to watch out for when it comes your way.

 If you are interested in riding this track at Glenworth Valley you will have to wait until the Rollercoaster event hits it later in the year as it will be closed between now and then.

 You can check out the full range of photographs on our website here.